smuh42/Multi-Tools-Projects/Restaurant Order Analysis/README.md

 Conducted a detailed breakdown of the single highest-spend order.

-Bonus analysis included reviewing details of the top 5 highest-spend orders.
+Bonus Analysis included reviewing details of the top 5 highest-spend orders.

 ## Key Outcomes
 Clear identification of best-performing and least-ordered menu items.